kalengi/wp3-iis/README.md

 # README #

-WP3-IIS is a regular Wordpress plugin that is accessed via Super **Admin > WP3 IIS**.
-It is configured it as follows:
+WP3-IIS is a Wordpress plugin that works in conjuction with IISBroker () to automatically update website host headers on IIS.
+It is accessed via the menu **Super Admin > WP3 IIS** and configured as follows:

 * i) Website description: example.com (this is the site name as it appears on IIS)